Easiest Medical Schools to Get Into

 Acceptance Rate: 9%

-The University at Buffalo SUNY-Jacobs School of Medicine has a goal is to promote health & wellness across the lifespan for the people of New York and the world through stimulating research, high-quality clinical care, and educating tomorrow’s leaders in medicine.
-The school of medicine is the second oldest public medical school in the United States.
-It has an excellent record of training graduates with the necessary skill set to serve on medical teams all over the world.
+The University at Buffalo SUNY-Jacobs School of Medicine has a goal is to promote health & wellness across the lifespan for the people of New York and the world through stimulating research, high-quality clinical care, and educating tomorrow's leaders in medicine.
+The school of medicine boasts an exceptional track record of equipping graduates with the essential skill set required to contribute to medical teams across the globe.

 12. University of Texas Medical Branch – Galveston